safenetwork/api.safedev.org/README.md

 The SAFE Network is a decentralized data storage and communications network that provides a secure, efficient and no-cost infrastructure for app developers.

-Rather than using data centers and servers which are prone to data theft and surveillance, the SAFE Network uses advanced peer-to-peer technology that joins together the spare computing capacity of all SAFE users, creating a global network.
+Rather than using data centers and servers which are prone to data theft and surveillance, the SAFE Network uses advanced peer-to-peer technology that joins together the unused hard drive space, CPU power and Internet connections of all SAFE users, creating a global network.

+Users of the SAFE Network have full control over their data, while app developers can focus their time building on top of a secure infrastructure.

 ### How do I use the SAFE API?